 \paragraph{Lazy-start strategy} For the proposed scheme and FISTA-CD, owing to the free parameters in computing $\tk$, we propose in Section~\ref{sec:lazy} a so-called ``lazy-start'' strategy for practical acceleration.
 The idea of such strategy is to slow down the speed of $\ak$ approaching $1$, which can lead to a faster practical performance.
-For certain problems, such strategy could be an order faster than the original normal schemes, see Section~\ref{sec:experiment} for illustration.
-For least square problems, we show that theoretically there exists optimal choices for $\ak$ update which only depends on stopping criteria.
+For certain problems, such a strategy can be an order faster than the original schemes, see Section~\ref{sec:experiment} for illustration.
+For least squares problems, we show that theoretically there exists optimal choices for $\ak$ update which only depends on the stopping criteria.

-\paragraph{Adaptive and greedy acceleration} Though lazy-start strategy can significantly speed up the performance of FISTA, it still suffers the oscillatory behaviour since the inertial parameter $\ak$ eventually converges to $1$.
+\paragraph{Adaptive and greedy acceleration} Although the lazy-start strategy can significantly speed up the performance of FISTA, it still suffers the oscillatory behavior since the inertial parameter $\ak$ eventually converges to $1$.
 By combining with the restarting technique of \cite{o2012adaptive}, in Section~\ref{sec:adaptive} we propose two different acceleration strategies: restarting adaptation to (local) strong convexity and greedy scheme.

-The oscillatory behaviour of FISTA schemes is often related to strong convexity.
-When the problem is strongly convex, there exists an optimal choice $\asol$ for $\ak$ \cite{nesterov2004introductory}, Moreover, under such $\asol$ the iteration will no longer oscillate.
-As many problems in practice are only locally strongly convex, plus the fact that estimating strong convexity in general is time consuming.
-In Section~\ref{sec:adaptive}, we propose an adaptive scheme (Algorithm~\ref{alg:rada-fista}) which combines the restarting technique \cite{o2012adaptive} and parameter update rule \eqref{eq:pqr-sec1}.
-Such adaptive scheme avoids the direct estimation of strong convexity and achieve state-of-the-art performance.
+The oscillatory behavior of FISTA schemes is often related to strong convexity.
+When the problem is strongly convex, there exists an optimal choice $\asol < 1$ for $\ak$ \cite{nesterov2004introductory}, Moreover, under such $\asol$ the iteration will no longer oscillate.
+Many problems in practice are only locally strongly convex however, estimating strong convexity in general is time consuming.
+Therefore in Section~\ref{sec:adaptive}, we propose an adaptive scheme (Algorithm~\ref{alg:rada-fista}) which combines the restarting technique \cite{o2012adaptive} and parameter update rule \eqref{eq:pqr-sec1}.
+Such an adaptive scheme avoids the direct estimation of strong convexity and achieve state-of-the-art performance.

-We also investigate the mechanism of oscillation and the restarting technique, and propose a greedy scheme (Algorithm~\ref{alg:greedy}) which probes the limit of restarting technique.
+We also investigate the mechanism of oscillation and the restarting technique, and propose a greedy scheme (see Algorithm~\ref{alg:greedy}) which uses aggressive inertial parameter (\eg $\ak \geq 1$) and step-size (\eg $\gamma \geq 1/L$), hence probing the limit of the restarting technique.
 Doing so, the greedy scheme can achieve a faster practical performance than the restarting FISTA of \cite{o2012adaptive}.